-Billy Roper 2014 Folk Art Calendars available soon...
+Billy Roper 2016 Folk Art Calendars coming this fall!

 The calendars are a great way to share Billy's art and wisdom (his insightful writing is an art form all its own!) with your family and friends... they make perfect gifts or a present for yourself.
-Spiral-bound wall calendar is $22 and mini easel desk calendar is $15.
+Spiral-bound wall calendar is $22 and mini easel desk calendar is $17.
+Price for the limited edition version is TBD.

 Featuring 6 different line drawings created exclusively for this collection by Billy, this rustic card set, is handcrafted and designed by Debbie Martin from textured recycled paper and burlap fabric.